iShiBin/ishibin.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About me and this website"
 toc: true
 ---

-me and this website:

 ## Short Version

-- Graduate Student Learning Software & Data Technologies
+- graduate student learning software & data technologies
-- Former Software Engineer in Oracle and Sony
+- former software engineer in Oracle and Sony
-- Future Data Engineer/Scientist
-- Practicing Meditation and Mindfulness
-- Love Reading, Travel, and Photography...
+- i love reading, travel & photography
+- this website is about my learning & projects

 ## Long Version
 ### Profession